Sasha Palatnikov: Background

-Sasha also spent time in the United States and Canada throughout his college career, studying and playing football and rugby at Concordia University, Hudson Valley Community College, and the University of Buffalo, graduating with a communications degree and minored in computer science.
+Sasha also spent time in the United States and Canada throughout his college career, studying and playing American football and rugby at Concordia University, Hudson Valley Community College, and the University of Buffalo, graduating with a communications degree and minored in computer science.
 During this time he also obtained a US citizenship from his time studying.

 In 2014, Palatnikov was sentenced to a 2-year prison sentence by the Hong Kong District Court for a robbery in 2013.
 The incident occurred when Sasha was helping a South African citizen recover a HK$10,000 debt from an Australian man.
 HK$70,000 in cash was stolen after the pair forced their way into his flat.
 At the time, Sasha was a computer programmer who was described as "a straight-A student" and excellent rugby player, claimed he had agreed to help his friend in what he thought would be a purely verbal confrontation with the Australian.
 Dawson, the Australian, was kicked and punched by the South African while being held by Palatnikov, the court heard.
 After serving 16 months, Palatnikov was released in 2015.

 Within a month of his release, Palatnikov went to the Philippines to compete in a jiu-jitsu competition, then moved to Florida to train at the Blackzilians team gym in Boca Raton.

-Mixed martial arts career
+Martial arts career

 Early career

 After making his debut in 2017, losing to Emmanuel Verdier via TKO in the second round at Fight Time 36, in 2018, he returned to Hong Kong with his girlfriend, initially just for two weeks on holiday to get his permanent ID renewed.
 A friend put him in touch with local promotion Just MMA, who asked if he wanted to fight on their upcoming card.
 He won the bout via knockout in the second round and his opponents manager became his manager as well.

 After a one off unanimous decision win against Jeremy Bastian at Combat FC 1 in China, Sasha joined the Angel Fight Championship, where he won his first bout against Jae Young Ahn at AFC 10 on January 28, 2019, via unanimous decision.
 He then moved up to Middleweight for his next bout in the promotion, winning the AFC Middleweight Championship against Sun Won Son at AFC 12.
 In the process, Palatnikov became the first Hong Kong-born MMA champion.

 Sasha then fought for the UAE Warriors promotion, where he faced fellow future UFC fighter, Mounir Lazzez at UAE Warriors 8.
 He lost the bout via TKO at the end of the first round.

 Palatnikov faced late replacement Paulo Henrique at UAE Warriors 13 in a catchweight bout, winning the bout in the first round.